World Championships of Ping Pong – China are about to take Over

 The event was exceptional, lighting, Cameras, staging, commentators, TV and a huge variety of players from around the world.
 The beauty of this event was all this but two other factors stood out.
 The prize money and the unknown of who would be crown World Champion.

 4 years on and China was introduced to the sport.
-They sent over a team which did not do so well, in fact I beat one of the players in my group stage.
+They sent over a team which did not do so well, in fact, I beat one of the players in my group stage.
 Year 5 a Chinese player entered the last chance qualification event and lost a match in the group stages.
-Nevertheless, he came through the group and went on to qualify into the main event.
+Nevertheless, he came through the group and went on to qualify for the main event.
 There he seemed to get better and better as the rounds went on and managed to be the first Chinese World PP Champion.

 As much as I love winning and dominating at anything I do, I believe it’s important to create a slight uncertainty and be fair in as many aspects as possible if not all.
 Why should China be allowed to have 10 players in the main draw? and other countries like Ireland have 1 entry?